yeepio/umzug-mysql-storage/README.md

 const umzug = new Umzug({
   storage: 'umzug-mysql-storage',
   storageOptions: {
+    database: 'foo', // change to your mysql-server schema (a.k.a. database)
+    table: 'migration', // the table you want to store migration logs into - will be automatically created
     host: 'localhost', // change to your mysql-server hostname
     port: 3306, // change to your mysql-server port
     user: 'root', // change to your mysql-server username
-    password: '', // change to your mysql-server password
+    password: '' // change to your mysql-server password }
-    database: 'foo', // change to your mysql-server schema (a.k.a. database)
-    table: 'migration' // the table you want to store migration logs into - will be automatically created }
   // ... add extra umzug options
 });